reetreet123/Diabetes__Detection/README.md

+# Diabetes__Detection

-# Diabetes__DetectionUsing various machine learning algorithms to get the best prediction accuracy if possible for the Pima Indians dataset.
+Using various machine learning algorithms to get the best prediction accuracy if possible for the Pima Indians dataset.

 The best result was found with GradientBoosting with an accuracy of 83%.